Moonshot AI: Kimi

 In October 2023, Moonshot launched its first AI chatbot, Kimi, whose name comes from Yang's English nickname.
-It had emerged as the closest rival to Baidu's Ernie Bot.
+By 2024, the FT described Kimi as one of the leading domestic rivals to Baidu's Ernie Bot.

-In March 2024, Moonshot claimed Kimi could handle 2 million Chinese characters in a single prompt which was a significant upgrade from the previous version that could only handle 200,000.
+In March 2024, Moonshot claimed Kimi could handle 2 million Chinese characters per conversation which was a significant upgrade from the previous version that could only handle 200,000.
 Due to the increased number of users, on 21 March, Kimi suffered an outage for two days and Moonshot had to issue an apology.